mattstyles/svg-icon/README.md

 data-onload="myLibrary.functionToRun"
 ```

-Want something to fire when the icon is loaded an included?
+Want something to fire when the icon is loaded?
 Specify the function as a string here and SVG-Icon will try to find it and run it.

 ## Options